So you might’ve recently been advised to take the mobile-friendly test in the wake of Google’s latest algorithm update.

 - Read this fantastic small business owners’ guide to Mobilegeddon by Search Engine Journal

 In short — don’t panic!
 Google is frequently releasing algorithm updates these days, many of which they do silently behind our backs.
-The fact that they’ve publicly announced this update means it is one not to be ignored.
+The fact that they’ve publicly announced this update means it is one to not be ignored.